Here’s a baby and

 - In a small bowl, combine all the sauce ingredients.
 Set aside.

-- Add 1 tsp sesame oil to the pan and cook the carrots over medium high heat for about 1-2 minutes.
+- Add 1 teaspoon sesame oil to the pan and cook the carrots over medium high heat for about 1-2 minutes.
 If cooking for baby, add a tablespoon or so of water and continue cooking until they get nice and soft, about 3 minutes.
 Transfer to the same bowl with the onion.

-- Add 1 tsp sesame oil to the pan and cook the bell peppers over medium heat for about 3-4 minutes, until softened.
+- Add 1 teaspoon sesame oil to the pan and cook the bell peppers over medium heat for about 3-4 minutes, until softened.
 Depending on how thinly sliced they were, you may or may not have to add water as suggested with carrots.
 Transfer to the mixing bowl.

 - To the pan, add the marinated meat (no oil necessary) and cook over medium heat until it's no longer pick, about 3 minutes.
 Transfer to the mixing bowl.
 Keep the beef juice in the pan!